csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/zero_trust.md

 ---
-title: 'Data states'
+title: 'Zero Trust'
-weight: 1
+weight: 8
 ---

 # Content Will be Added Soon